kdmayer/CityGML-Preprocessing-Demo/readme.md

-## 3D-PV-Locator: Data Preprocessing Repository
+## 3D-PV-Locator: Data Pre-processing Repository

-Explore the datasets and CityGML preprocessing code for the 3D-PV-Locator paper.
+Explore the datasets and CityGML pre-processing code for the 3D-PV-Locator paper.
 When building on this work, please cite our work as indicated below.

 ## Demo Notebooks